-Exceptions can only be made if all members of the group are from the same household.
-These groups can be allowed into the establishment.
-However, they will need to be seated at multiple tables, with no more than 8 persons per table, and with at least one metre spacing maintained between these groups.
-Establishments can request to verify diners’ claims that they are from the same household, and can reject entry of diners at their discretion.
+Exceptions can only be made if all members of the group are from the same household, i.e. have the same place of residence (families living in different places of residence are not from the same household).
+However, they will need to be seated at multiple tables, with no more than 5 persons per table, and with at least one-metre spacing maintained between these groups.
+Establishments are required to verify customers’ claims that they are from the same household, and can reject entry of customers at their discretion.

 This also applies to catering companies providing meals on other premises.
 Catering companies should also take reference from the allowable settings for food consumption, i.e. MICE, weddings and work-related events.

 Except for advisory videos related to safe management measures.
 Static images and a carousel of static images on a digital screen (e.g. of menus and promotional items) without sound are not considered to be TV/video screenings.

 The list of gaming instruments is as stated in the Common Gaming House (Instruments and Appliances for Gaming) Rules.